cl0ten/anon-install/README.md

 ORPort set to: 9004

 - Should the ControlPort be enabled?
 5/7 Enable ControlPort?
-[Default: yes]: yes
+[Default: no]: yes

 ==================================================
     Ethereum Wallet Configuration (Optional)